Only 353 to 522 great white sharks left in South African waters

 “If you want to count white sharks, you need a boat with a crew and someone who knows where and how to find them,” Andreotti explains.

 They had to make sure that the animals got close enough to the boat to take a clear picture of the dorsal fin.
 And to also collect a biopsy for genetic analysis.
 The genetic sampling technique comprised poking the shark with a small sterilised biopsy sampler.
 Sharks don’t notice this operation.

 How they collected samples and photographs of the species

-However, they needed to be sure that the white sharks that they identified and counted in Gansbaai were representative of the entire white shark population along the South African coastline.
+However, they needed to be sure that the white sharks they identified and counted in Gansbaai represent the entire white shark population along the South African coastline.
 Thus they set sail again.
 They spent another four years sailing along the coastline.
 They collected biopsy samples and photographs of dorsal fins.
 The subsequent genetic analysis then proved that there is only one population.
 It also proved that the same sharks are roaming the coastline.

 “When looking at the number of adults counted with the photo identification work.
-We have come to the conclusion that South Africa’s white sharks faced a rapid decline in the last generation.
+We have concluded that South Africa’s white sharks faced a rapid decline in the last generation.
 Also, their numbers might already be too low to ensure their survival.

 “The chances for their survival are even worse than what we previously thought,” she warns.

 Andreotti says that among the reasons for the sharp decline in white shark numbers are the impact of shark nets.
 Including baited hooks implemented on the eastern seaboard of South Africa.
 Other contributing factors are poaching, habitat encroachment, pollution and depletion of their food sources.